 If you have a Phalaenopsis orchid (which is one of the most common orchids) otherwise known as a “Moth” orchid or a “Phal” and ALL of the leaves have fallen off then there is not a lot that can be done.
 I know this is heartbreaking, from personal experience, because the above orchid is mine and I had taken very good care of it.

-You see with the absence of leaves the plant can not manufacture food.
+You see with the absence of leaves the plant can not manufacture food thus breaking down the orchids growth cycle.
 Orchids work in cycle between growing new leaves and new roots to new blooms.
 And without it having current leaves a new leaf cannot grow because leaves grow from the middle of existing leaves.
 Without leaves it can not produce new leaves, new roots and thus new blooms.
 The whole cycle breaks down.